Biographies Characteristics Analysis

 3. What animal is there in every village in the world?

-4. What occupies exactly half of any island?
+4. What takes up exactly half of any island?

 5. Which river fits in the palm of your hand, which in a glass, which in an inkwell, and which in a canister?